 Instructions

-- Spray the bottom of the crockpot with cooking spray or brush it with melted butter.cooking spray
+- Spray the bottom of the crockpot with cooking spray or brush it with melted butter so the apples release easily after several hours of cooking.cooking spray

-- In a medium bowl, toss together the apple filling ingredients and place them in the bottom of the crockpot.5 medium (~ 900 g) Granny Smith apples, ½ cup (100 g) granulated sugar, 2 tbsps (16 g) all-purpose flour, 1 tsp (3 g) ground cinnamon, 1 tsp (5 ml) fresh lemon juice, 1 tsp (5 ml) vanilla extract
+- In a medium bowl, toss the apples with the granulated sugar, flour, cinnamon, lemon juice, and vanilla until every slice is coated.
+The flour thickens the juices as the apples cook, keeping the filling syrupy instead of watery.
+Transfer the apples to the crockpot.5 medium (~ 900 g) Granny Smith apples, ½ cup (100 g) granulated sugar, 2 tbsps (16 g) all-purpose flour, 1 tsp (3 g) ground cinnamon, 1 tsp (5 ml) fresh lemon juice, 1 tsp (5 ml) vanilla extract

-- Sprinkle the crumble evenly over the apple filling in the crockpot.
+- Sprinkle the topping evenly over the apples.

-- Lay a generous sheet of paper towels across the crockpot (2 full-size sheets or 3 half-sheets, keeping them connected), ensuring full coverage without sagging onto the crisp.
-Place the lid on and set the crockpot to HIGH for 1 1/2 hours or LOW for 2 1/2 to 3 hours for perfect apple crisp.*
+- Lay a generous sheet of paper towels across the crockpot (2 full-size sheets or 3 connected half-sheets), making sure they cover the opening without sagging onto the topping.
+Place the lid over the towels and cook on HIGH for 1½ hours or LOW for 2½ to 3 hours.
+The paper towels catch the condensation before it drips back onto the topping, keeping it from turning soggy.

 Notes